-Work with scientists, local community members and fellow volunteers to contribute to the success of ongoing bird conservation projects.
+Work with local community members, fellow volunteers and online communities to contribute to the success of ongoing bird conservation projects.
 Learn how to collect valuable data that will be used towards understanding and protecting different species, ecosystems and habitats.

 You’ll master new skills, contribute to science, and get the opportunity to tick off some rare birds from your life-list.